quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 When using QUIC 0-RTT, clients are expected to remember and restore the server's transport parameters from the previous connection.
 The `parameters_restored` event is used to indicate which parameters were restored and to which values when utilizing 0-RTT.
-It has Base importance level; see {{Section 9.2 of QLOG-MAIN}}.
+It has Base importance level.

 Note that not all transport parameters should be restored (many are even prohibited from being re-utilized).
 The ones listed here are the ones expected